peterk6e/peterk6e/README.md

 ### Hi 😉

-I am a curious and enthusiastic developer.
+I am a curious and enthusiastic front-end developer.
 I have been working in startups for the last few years at different positions, from Junior developer to Project Manager.
 I have good knowledge in JS, HTML/CSS, and standrd knowledge in Git, servers & Databases

 - 🌱 I’m currently working on: